Eucaa/historebay/README.md

         - os.environ.setdefault('SECRET_KEY', '')
         - os.environ.setdefault('DATABASE_URL', '')
 ```
 8. Create an if-statement in your `settings.py` so `DATABASES ={}` can be used for both Gitpod or Heroku, depending on where you want to view the app from.
-This function can look as followed:
+This function can look as follows:
 ```
     if os.environ.get('isDevelopment') or os.environ.get('isTest'):
         # For Gitpod: